 The house will not be simply a parked 747 fuselage, a concept that might work well enough for a diner in a tacky resort area but not for a high-class house.
 The wings of the jumbo jet will be used as roofs for a more conventional house structure, The nose will become a meditation temple, while the 747's distinctive upper deck will become a loft.
 The aircraft was obtained from a "boneyard" in California for $100,000 USD, though in completion the cost of the house is likely to run to several million.

 Hertz originally thought of just building the roofs of the home with the jetliner wings, since they have plenty of area and are more than structurally strong enough for the task.
-He then figured it would make even more sense -- from the point of view of cost, liveability, and environment -- to simply buy an entire jetliner for the job: "The recycling of the 4.5 million parts of this 'big aluminium can' is seen as an extreme example of sustainable reuse and appropriation.
-American consumers and industry throw away enough aluminium in a year to rebuild our entire aeroplane commercial fleet every three months."
+He then figured it would make even more sense -- from the point of view of cost, liveability, and environment -- to simply buy an entire jetliner for the job: "The recycling of the 4.5 million parts of this 'big aluminum can' is seen as an extreme example of sustainable reuse and appropriation.
+American consumers and industry throw away enough aluminum in a year to rebuild our entire airplane commercial fleet every three months."